Dynatrace/multi-monitor-updater/README.md

 It shows you how to
 * Use Dynatrace API and core UI components.
-* Bulk updates of synthetic configurations
+* Make bulk updates of synthetic configurations

 ## Try out